bonobos/styleguide/javascript.md

 ```

 ##### :white_check_mark: Thunks (`async` actions) should be postfixed with `Async`
-Async actions are functions that return a `function` to be evaulated at a later time.
+Async actions are functions that return a `function` to be evaluated at a later time.
 It doesn't necessarily mean there needs to be some type of `i/o` operation, but just that there is some additional logic based on the application state to be performed.
 Async actions can also _dispatch other actions_.
 The action type prefix is not needed, since there isn't a 1-to-1 correlation of action & action type

 **(but maybe we should keep the prefix for consistency?)**